Block-Logic/solana-rpc-ruby/README.md

 ### Requirements

 This gem requires Ruby 2.6+ and h Rails 6.0+.
-It MIGHT work with lower versions, but was not tested againt them.
+It MIGHT work with lower versions, but was not tested with them.
 Add the following line to your Gemfile:

 ```ruby